Landmark Chinese copper deal with Afghanistan at risk

 The copper deposit is among the world's largest but is situated in a dangerous province and the site has often come under attack by insurgents, who have succeed in halting work on the mine by forcing workers to flee.

-Donors hope the largest foreign investment project in Afghan history will help wean the country off international aid, which is expected to fall short of the amount needed to pay for its security forces and sustain economic growth.
+Donors hope the largest foreign investment project in Afghan history will help wean it off international aid, which is expected to fall short of the amount needed to pay for its security forces and sustain economic growth.

 IWA said that renegotiating the deal, which was agreed in 2007, would dramatically reduce the benefit to Afghanistan and set a bad precedent for others seeking to invest in the already unpredictable country.